 - 10 Conclusion

 How to Create an Amazon Sponsored Products Campaign

-Before we get started on how to actually build an Amazon sponsored products campaign I wanted to take care of some FAQs that I get asked by clients.
-Generally speaking Amazon PPC is an incredibly effective way to generate sales at a very low ACOS and as a result I recommend all Amazon seller build a campaign.
+Before we get started on how to actually build an Amazon sponsored products campaign, we wanted to take care of some FAQs that get asked by clients.
+Generally speaking, Amazon PPC is an incredibly effective way to generate sales at a very low ACoS.
+As a result, we recommend all Amazon seller build a campaign.

 What Does ACoS Stand For Amazon?

-For example if we have a product that costs $100 and we pay $10 in advertising to make 1 sale then our ACOS is 10%.
-This is on top of other Amazon fees don’t forget.
-So if we have a net profit margin on these products of $50 (after Amazon seller fees and manufacturing fees) then we have roughly around a 50% acos to work with to generate sales.
+For example, if we have a product that costs $100 and we pay $10 in advertising to make one sale, then our ACOS is 10%.
+This is on top of other Amazon fees do not forget.
+So if we have a net profit margin on these products of $50, after Amazon seller fees and manufacturing fees, then we roughly have a 50% ACoS to generate sales.
 Anything over 50% would mean we are losing money on this keyword/product.

 Should I use Amazon Sponsored Products?

 Amazon’s SP campaigns are very easy to set-up if you have experience with keyword research, or have used a similar advertising platform, such as Adwords or FB advertising in the past.
 Amazon’s campaign manager is actually a lot easier to use too.
 As you do not have to create any specific ads, all that changes is the product listing is shown with the only difference being a “sponsored” tagline above the product.
 See the screenshot below.

 The majority of products on top of competitive search terms have sponsored products on top.
 These companies pay a fee per click through to their products and a certain percentage convert into customers.